Common Problems with the Mortgage Process

 Many of the problems we’ve mentioned are far more common when a person is buying a resale home.
 With a new home, you’re not going to find a lien on the title.
 And since pricing is based carefully on the cost of materials and current market rates, you can rest assured that your appraisal is not going to come in lower than the price of your home.

 This isn’t the right move for everyone, but if you do buy a brand-new home, it’s pretty safe to say you get to enjoy a smoother process.

 The mortgage process is a complicated one, with lots of moving parts between a lot of different people.
+In the event you’re using a co-signer, make sure you know the requirements.
 In most cases, it runs smoothly, but delays can be costly.
 In the event that something does come up, it’s always best to be prepared.

 Some things may be out of your control, but at the very least you can make sure everything on your side is in order.

 We’ve highlighted a few of the most common issues that can arise in the mortgage process and what you can do about them, but you can also speak to one of our new home experts if you need specific advice or have any questions.